 A journal can be a great way for you and you're elderly loved one to remember and keep up with everything they did that day.
 It can also help them to recall certain events and help you to make sure they did everything they needed to that day.

-Lastly, buy them a key tracker which can serve as the best key finder or tracking device for just about any other lost item.
-With all of the technology that we have right at our fingertips today, there is no excuse to not have anti-lost devices for your elderly loved one.
-This will help them to feel less crazy, while also easing a lot of the stress on your end.
+Lastly, buy them a key tracker with app which can serve as the best key finder or tracking device for just about any other lost item.
+With all of the technology that we have right at our fingertips today, there is no excuse to not have anti-lost devices for your elderly loved ones.
+This will help them and you feel less stress.
 Plus, if you attach one of these tracking devices to an item such as their wallet, it could even help you find them if they somehow wander off and get lost.
-There are a lot of benefits to having a smart tracker for your elderly loved one, so here is a list of our favorite key tracker.
+There are a lot of benefits to having a smart tracker for your elderly loved ones.

 And if it’s dementia or most specifically Alzheimer’s -- like what the character Alice was diagnosed with -- it will only get worse over the months and years to come.
 A medical professional should be consulted for a complete diagnosis.